corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/tutorials/packaging.md

     --key "signing key 1"
 ```

-## Import trusted code signing certificates into Corda
+## Importing trusted code signing certificates

 Corda validates that uploaded CPIs are signed with a trusted key.
 To trust your signing keys, upload them with these commands:

-1. Import the gradle plugin default key into Corda
+1. Import the gradle plugin default key into Corda:
     ```shell
     curl --insecure -u admin:admin -X PUT -F alias="gradle-plugin-default-key" -F certificate=@gradle-plugin-default-key.pem https://localhost:8888/api/v1/certificates/codesigner
     ```
-2. Export the signing key certificate from the key store
+2. Export the signing key certificate from the key store:
     ```shell
     keytool -exportcert -rfc -alias "signing key 1" -keystore signingkeys.pfx -storepass "keystore password" -file signingkey1.pem
     ```
-3. Import the signing key into Corda
+3. Import the signing key into Corda:
     ```shell
     curl --insecure -u admin:admin -X PUT -F alias="signingkey1-2022" -F certificate=@signingkey1.pem https://localhost:8888/api/v1/certificates/codesigner
     ```
-{< note >}Use an alias that will be unique over time.
-Consider how certificate expiry will require new certificates with the same x500 name as existing certificates and define a naming convention that covers that use case.{< /note >}
+{{< note >}}Use an alias that will be unique over time.
+Consider how certificate expiry will require new certificates with the same x500 name as existing certificates and define a naming convention that covers that use case.{{< /note >}}